 If you choose, or are provided with, a user name, password, or any other piece of information as part of our security procedures, you must treat such information as confidential and you must not disclose it to any other person or entity.
 You also acknowledge that your account is personal to you and agree not to provide any other person with access to this Platform or portions of it using your user name, password, or other security information.
 You agree to notify us immediately of any unauthorized access to, or use of, your user name or password or any other breach of security.
 You also agree to ensure that you exit from your account at the end of each session.
 You should use particular caution when accessing your account from a public or shared computer so that others are not able to view or record your password or other personal information.

-The AML program's enterprise-wide policies and procedures define EPTC's respective risk appetite and establish the minimum requirements for managing the associated risks, including:
+EPTC's enterprise-wide policies and procedures define EPTC's respective risk appetite and establish the minimum requirements for managing the associated risks, including:

 The Currency and Foreign Transactions Reporting Act of 1970 - which legislative framework is commonly called the "Bank Secrecy Act" (BSA) - requires U.S. financial institutions to assist U.S. government agencies in detecting and preventing money laundering.
-Specifically, the act requires financial institutions to keep records of cash purchases of negotiable instruments, file reports of single and structured cash transactions exceeding $10,000 (daily aggregate amount), and report suspicious activity that might signify money laundering, tax evasion, or other criminal activities.
+Specifically, the act requires financial institutions to (i) keep records of cash purchases of negotiable instruments, (ii) file reports of single and structured cash transactions exceeding $10,000 (daily aggregate amount), and (iii) report activity that might signify money laundering, fraud, or other criminal activities.
 The BSA is sometimes referred to as an "anti-money laundering" (AML) law or jointly as "BSA/AML."
 (See 12 USC 1829b, 12 USC 1951-19600, 31 USC 5311-5314, 5316-5336, and 31 CFR Chapter X (formerly 31 CFR Part 103)).
 Several acts have been enacted, including provisions in Title III of the USA PATRIOT Act of 2001 and the Anti-Money Laundering Act of 2020, to amend the BSA.

 The official title of the USA PATRIOT Act is "Uniting and Strengthening America by Providing Appropriate Tools Required to Intercept and Obstruct Terrorism (USA PATRIOT) Act of 2001."